"Music is my medicine": a survivor's story

 by Shego

 I am 21 years old and I come from Somalia.
-When I was 13 our home was attacked because of our ethnicity.
+When I was a teenager our home was attacked because of our ethnicity.
 My parents were killed and I was injured and left to die – in fact, my attackers thought I was dead.

 My uncle found me and cared for me but it was hard for both of us.
 For four years I had to hide inside his house for fear that the attackers would find out that I was alive and return to kill me.

 In the end, I had to leave Somalia; it wasn’t my decision but I had to go to be safe.
 Somehow, I managed to reach the UK.
-I was only 17.
+I was a child.
 I didn’t know anyone and I couldn’t understand the language or the culture.
 I was very lonely and very frightened.

 When I came to Freedom from Torture even small things scared me.
 If someone just dropped a mug I would jump in terror.
 Seeing a violent scene on television would bring back my fears.
 I could sleep only one or two hours each night.
 I had terrible migraines.
 I was depressed and felt suicidal.